somphene/somphene.github.io/log/_posts/2020-05-22-01-calculus-group-language.md

 ### Abstract

 Differentiation and Integration in Calculus Language are Identified to Cyclic Group of order two (isomorphic to Integers mod two).
 This is done by identifying the symmetry of Calculus in the two operations of Differentiation and Integration.
-That is, Integration and Differentiation are reflections of each other which may be unified by Identification.
+That is, Integration and Differentiation are symmetries of each other which may be unified by Identification.
 This simple case of Identification is extended to further Identify compositions of various degrees.

 ### Fundamental Identity

 Let the Fundamental Identity be denoted by $$E$$.
-In group (symmetry) Language, this is he trivial group: it comprises of only one element, $$E$$ itself with the trivial operation $$ E \cdot E = E$$.
-To identify with other structures, at least on other element must be produced as a form of Identity.
+In group (symmetry) Language, this is the trivial group: it comprises of only one element $$E$$ itself with the trivial operation $$\cdot$$ giving $$ E \cdot E = E$$.
+To identify with other structures, at least one other element must be produced as a form of Identity.
 However, having another identity element in the same group is redundant: $$E_1 \cdot E_2 = E_1 =E_2$$.
 This makes it necessary to "Differentiate" the Identity into two or more elements.
 Making any "partition" (we have seen in previous posts that creating a boundary is Differentiation) of Identity automatically creates two sides, one on either side of the boundary of partition.
 This defines an element and its inverse.
 In the simplest case, the Partition divides equally: that is the element is its own inverse.
 This forms the Cyclic group of order 2, which is the simplest non-trivial group.

-* In Language of Algebra (Equations), the Identity is $$1$$ and the trivial Equation is $$X=1$$ where $$X$$ acts as the identifier of elements satisfying the Equation.
+* In Language of Algebra (Equations), the Identity is $$1$$ and the trivial Equation is $$x=1$$ where $$x$$ acts as the identifier of elements satisfying the Equation.

+* In Calculus Language, Integration is the Identity $$E$$ and Differentiation is $$D$$.

-* In Usual Calculus Language, $$1$$ as an operation on Functions is the Identity.
+* In Usual Calculus Language, $$1$$ as an operation on Functions is the Identity giving $$1 \cdot f = f$$ for any function.

 * In Orientations Sign Language, $$+$$ is the Identity.
+Thus, acting on any orientation with $$+$$ maintains the orientation.

+* In Parity Language, Even is the Identity.

+* Observe that the Identity preserves itself under the Differentiation operation.

+   - In Algebra, $$1$$ stays as one of the roots on Differentiting the roots.

+   - In Calculus, Integration stays preserved as one of the operations on Differentiation.

+   - In Orientation, $$+$$ stays as one of the signs on Differentiation  ($$-$$, $$+$$).

 ### Identifying Fundamental Calculus Language as a Fundamental Cyclic Group of order 2